Process and timing

 Are there any penalties for failing to notify a merger?

-Failure to notify a merger may result in the imposition by the director general of an administrative fine of between €1,000 and €10,000.
+Failure to notify a merger before implementation may result in the imposition by the director general of an administrative fine of between €1,000 and €10,000.

 Where a concentration has already been implemented, the director general may also require the undertakings or assets brought together to be separated, the cessation of joint control or any other action that may be appropriate in order to restore effective competition.